Too Much (Blondie song)

 "Too Much" is a song by the American rock band Blondie, written by Matthew Katz-Bohen and Laurel Katz-Bohen.
 It was released as the third single from their eleventh studio album Pollinator on June 12, 2017, in European countries as a CD single, as well as a digital download.
+It was released elsewhere in the world on July 28, 2017.
 Two versions of the single exist, the full-length album version released as a single in Europe, as well as a radio edit released to radio in America as well.

 Background and cover art

 The song was recorded in 2016, and was one of the first songs recorded for Pollinator.
 Lyrically, it is about recovering after a breakup after thinking that the relationship was meant to last and picking up the pieces and leaving, still remaining in love.
-The cover art released for the single is exactly the same blue version of the album cover used for the artwork of the promotional single "Tonight."
+The cover art released for the single is exactly the same blue version of the album cover used for the artwork of the promotional single "Tonight".